 As the tourist crowds flock to the Mediterranean and Southern parts of Spain, the Northwest corner of the country awaits those in the know.

 Celtic origins, important Middle Ages remains, unique traditions and festivals, one of the best cuisines in Southern Europe, warm people and jaw-dropping scenery are just some of Galicia attractions.
 However, if we had to pick the crown jewel, that’d be Santiago de Compostela.
-A Unesco site, this city is also the capital of Galicia and the end of St. James Way, a pilgrimage trail with over 800 years of history.
+A UNESCO World Heritage Site, this city is also the capital of Galicia and the end of St. James Way, a pilgrimage trail with over 800 years of history.
 If you make it there, let me know and I will give you a few tips depending on what you like.
 I am based really close to Santiago de Compostela as I haven’t found any other place in the world as great as this!

 Valencia is a gorgeous city to visit.
 Nestled on the east coast of Spain it is a city which has long stretches of golden beach just a 15 minute drive away from the city centre.
 The centre itself is a beautiful example of a charming, old European city with it’s cathedral, cobbled pavements and market square.
 Yet it also has contemporary and futuristic buildings throughout the city, like the ‘Ciudad de las Artes y las Ciencias’ which is a stunning piece of modern architecture.